HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

     set PATH=<working-directory>\bin;%PATH%
     ```

+    !!! note
-    Note: You will loose these changes by closing the terminal / command prompt.
+        You will loose these changes by closing the terminal / command prompt.
 If you set in system path permanently, kindly take the necessary steps to remove it.

 7. Set appropriate permission.